jinghuazhao/GWAS-course/README.md

-This repository contains lecture notes for GWAS and some utilities.
+This repository contains lecture notes and some utilities for GWAS.

 ## Notes